Champagne Aspasie: Since 1794 in Brouillet

 Vinification

 Aspasie vinifies in stainless steel tanks and oak barrels.
 A Coquard press is used for pressing.
-The cuvée Brut de Fût is aged entirely in barriques, spontaneously fermented, neither fined nor filtered – a artisanal purism that gives the wine time and space.
+The Cuvée Brut de Fût is entirely aged in Barriques, spontaneously fermented, neither fined nor filtered, a artisanal purism that gives the wine time and space.

 The Cuvées in Detail